Stefan Simchowitz: MediaVast

 In 1999, Simchowitz co-founded the visual content provider MediaVast.
 Later in 2007, Getty Images acquired the company for a reported US$207 million.
 At the time of the sale, the repository held approximately 8.5 million images.

+2024 United States Senate Campaign

+In October 2023, Simchowitz declared his candidacy for the 2024 United States Senate election in California as a centrist Republican.
+He primarily campaigned on homelessness and his belief that printing more currency would allow everyone to live comfortably.
+He admitted that he had low chances of winning, this was proved true as he finished 25th out of 31 candidates in the blanket primary with 0.1% of the vote.

 Controversy

 Simchowitz is a popular target for critics who claim that his particular penchant for promoting young, undiscovered artists through bulk acquisitions of their work to later flip for profit, destabilizes established workings of the art world — age-old, value-determining systems composed of a long-standing and tight network of critics, publications, universities, museums and galleries that collectively define the nature of 'good' art.
 He subverts the establishment by selling his curated acquisitions directly to a diverse network of wealthy clients who trust his taste implicitly.